acorn-io/library/README.md

 1. If you are using if blocks to deploy an optional component, the if block should add/modify keys in the overall acorn key order.
 1. When merging user provided structs with default structs, place the user provided struct variable first. `args.deploy.userData & {...acorn defined data}`.

+## Tagging and publishing images

+In this repo, images are built and published based on git tags.
+The tag contains information about the image to publish and the version to give it.
+Here are the guidelines for tagging to publish an image:
+- The tag must be of the form: `<image name>/<version>`
+- The `image name` portion must map to a directory name in the repo
+- The `version` portion will be used as the image version.
+As such, it must conform to image tag restrictions.
+For example, it cannot contain a `+` symbol.